syahrillramadhan/Tugas_Pekanan_4_senbercode/README.md

-# Tugas Pekanan 4 - senbercode
+# Tugas Pekanan 4 - sanbercode

 How to install depencies
 - npm init